cedricwalter/cedricwalter.github.io/_posts/_joomla/2012-05-30-cedtag-2-5-5-for-j2-5-released.md

 or while editing a term

 [![cedtag_wikipediaautofill3](http://www.waltercedric.com/images/cedTag-2.5.4-for-J2.5-Released_AECA/cedtag_wikipediaautofill3_thumb.png "cedtag_wikipediaautofill3")](http://www.waltercedric.com/images/cedTag-2.5.4-for-J2.5-Released_AECA/cedtag_wikipediaautofill3.png)
-# NEW: **diagnostic page
+# NEW: diagnostic page

 [![cedTag_newDiagnostic](http://www.waltercedric.com/images/cedTag-2.5.4-for-J2.5-Released_AECA/cedTag_newDiagnostic_thumb.png "cedTag_newDiagnostic")](http://www.waltercedric.com/images/cedTag-2.5.4-for-J2.5-Released_AECA/cedTag_newDiagnostic.png)
-# NEW**: tags can also now be automatically inserted when new article is entered from the backend,
+# NEW: tags can also now be automatically inserted when new article is entered from the backend,
-# NEW**: new configuration settings “Force Existing articles get their tags updated always from article meta keywords at save time” under Tab Tags (default is No)
+# NEW: new configuration settings “Force Existing articles get their tags updated always from article meta keywords at save time” under Tab Tags (default is No)

-# NEW**: Supporting tags containing many words separated by space: There are normally 5 ways to insert a tag after inputting some text: space, comma, enter, selecting an autocomplete option, or defocusing the widget.
+# NEW: Supporting tags containing many words separated by space: There are normally 5 ways to insert a tag after inputting some text: space, comma, enter, selecting an autocomplete option, or defocusing the widget.
 Now space now longer save the tag: You can enter tags with space as a result!
-# NEW**: inline documentation when adding tag in frontend
+# NEW: inline documentation when adding tag in frontend

 [![cedTag_supportTagsWithSpace](http://www.waltercedric.com/images/cedTag-2.5.4-for-J2.5-Released_AECA/cedTag_supportTagsWithSpace_thumb.png "cedTag_supportTagsWithSpace")](http://www.waltercedric.com/images/cedTag-2.5.4-for-J2.5-Released_AECA/cedTag_supportTagsWithSpace.png)

-# BUG**: Code cleaning, according to Joomla standard: my dream is to have this extension accepted in [Joomla](http://www.joomla.org/ "Joomla is one of the world’ s most popular open source CMS (content management system).") core!
+# BUG: Code cleaning, according to Joomla standard: my dream is to have this extension accepted in [Joomla](http://www.joomla.org/ "Joomla is one of the world’ s most popular open source CMS (content management system).") core!
 Still a lot of PHP Unit test to be written before submitting this to the mailing list of Joomla developers.
 Now I use [Joomla CodeSniffer](http://docs.joomla.org/Joomla_CodeSniffer) and [PSR-1 CodeSniffer](https://github.com/klaussilveira/phpcs-psr1) rules in my day to day development.
-# BUG**: after click on Template Manager it show this err Fatal error: Class ‘UsersHelper’ not found in /home/assafir/public\_html/administrator/components/com\_cedtag/views/css/view.html.php on line 41
+# BUG: after click on Template Manager it show this err Fatal error: Class ‘UsersHelper’ not found in /home/assafir/public\_html/administrator/components/com\_cedtag/views/css/view.html.php on line 41
-# BUG**: tags were not inserted automatically from new content article in frontend,
+# BUG: tags were not inserted automatically from new content article in frontend,
-# BUG**: it was not possible to use html descriptions
+# BUG: it was not possible to use html descriptions
-# BUG**: missing some [http://jqueryui.com](http://jqueryui.com/) images resources
+# BUG: missing some [http://jqueryui.com](http://jqueryui.com/) images resources

 Your ideas are important, [feel free to contact me](http://www.waltercedric.com/contact.html "Contact me") and ask for new features!